 I’m heading to the city for brunch with friends this weekend (at a restaurant I’ve been dying to go to) and we’re also getting our Christmas tree and fixing up the outdoor decorations.
 I tend to do the same jumble of evergreen, pine, birch, dogwood, boxwood, and magnolia branches every holiday season, but I’m going in a slightly different direction this year.
 I’ll be sharing on Instagram stories if you’re into seasonal porch decor hehe.
 I might try to squeeze in a baking project of some kind, but I also might just go easy.
 Anyway, hope you enjoy these links, this rich maple walnut hot chocolate, and a couple pics of my dogs :) Big hug!

 I am all about fully embracing holistic strategies for wellness and turning to modern medicine when necessary.
 A friend suggested Shirodhara Therapy as a treatment for stress and nerve tension recently and I seriously feel soothed just reading descriptions of the procedure.
-We found a spa in Ontario that does it, so I will report back on my experience.

 Worth your time in the season of plenty and seemingly maximal everything: Project Drawdown has a list of climate solutions with further information on each listing.
 Check out Reduced Food Waste at #3 and Plant Rich Diets at #4.
 Did you know that food waste is the largest component of US landfills?
 More than plastic!